theobald-software/theobald-software.github.io/content/_en/board-connector/advanced-techniques/user-defined-variables.md

 old_url: /BOARD-Connector-EN/default.aspx?pageid=user-defined-variables
 ---

+{: .box-warning}
+**Warning: Deprecated documentation** <br>
+You are using the old version of the online help for Board Connector.<br>
+Make sure to use the documentation within the new [Board Connector HelpCenter](https://helpcenter.theobald-software.com/board-connector/documentation/introduction/).

 Variables can be set as user-defined (custom) runtime parameters of an extraction.
 The following example shows how to use user-defined variables as filter values in a WHERE condition.